 Weird, I know.

-So what are the tell tale signs that something is wrong, that you are dehyradated?
+So what are the telltale signs that something is wrong, that you are dehydrated?

 According to the National Institute of Health, your primary signs of dehydration are:

 - A feeling of thirst (duh)